Wild Bunch: Career

 On April 1, 1894, the gang attempted to rob the store of retired US Deputy Marshal W.H.
 Carr at Sacred Heart, Indian Territory.
 Although shot through the stomach, Carr shot Newcomb in the shoulder, and the gang fled without getting anything.

 On May 10, 1894, the Wild Bunch robbed the bank at Southwest City, Missouri, of $4,000, wounding several townspeople and killing one.

 On May 21, 1894, the jurors in the Roy Daugherty (a.k.a.
 "Arkansas Tom Jones") trial found him guilty of manslaughter rather than murder in the killing of three Deputy US Marshals.
-Frank Dale, the territorial judge hearing the case, returned to Guthrie, the territorial capitol in Oklahoma, and told US Marshal E.D.
-Nix, " ... you will instruct your deputies to bring them in dead."
+Frank Dale, the territorial judge hearing the case, returned to Guthrie, the territorial capitol in Oklahoma, and told Nix, " ... you will instruct your deputies to bring them in dead."

 Bill Dalton, meanwhile, had left Doolin to form his own Dalton Gang.
 On May 23, 1894, Dalton and his new gang robbed the First National Bank at Longview, Texas.
 This was the gang's only job.
 Various posses would kill three of the members and sent the last one to life in prison.

 On December 19, 1894, Doolin was reportedly one of six men who attempted to rob the J.R.
 Pearce store at Texana, Oklahoma Territory; they were driven off having looted with less than $20.00 worth of merchandise.

 On April 3, 1895, the Wild Bunch, without Doolin, held up a Rock Island train at Dover, Oklahoma.
 Unable to open the safe containing the $50,000 army payroll, they robbed passengers of cash and jewelry.
 Deputy U.S. Marshal Chris Madsen and his posse took a special train to Dover and picked up the trail at daybreak, surprising the gang around noon.
 The marshals killed Blake and scattered the gang.
 This was the last robbery committed by the Wild Bunch as a gang, although some of its members kept up the robberies and killings for which they were known.